Steve Earle: Political views and activism

-In his 1990 song "Justice in Ontario", Earle criticized the conviction of six Satan's Choice bikers for a 1978 murder in Port Hope, arguing that the accused were innocent, framed by the ruthless Corporal Terry Hall of the Ontario Provincial Police's Special Squad.
+In his 1990 song "Justice in Ontario", Earle sang about the Port Hope 8 case.
+Earle criticized the conviction of six Satan's Choice bikers for a 1978 murder in Port Hope, arguing that the accused were innocent, framed by the ruthless Corporal Terry Hall of the Ontario Provincial Police's Special Squad.
 In the song Earle compares the conviction of the "Port Hope 6" to the massacre of the Black Donnellys in 1880.
 In 1990, Earle stated in an interview about "Justice in Ontario": "There's some concern about reprisals because the O.P.P.
 (Ontario Provincial Police) is obviously not gonna be thrilled.
-My hope is that I’ll be far too out-in-the-open and far too public for the police to do anything and get away with it.
+My hope is that I'll be far too out-in-the-open and far too public for the police to do anything and get away with it.
 But the point is, that's not a reason for doing or not doing anything, because…I very nearly went to prison myself for something I didn't do, simply because a law enforcement agency didn't want to admit that somebody had fucked up—they didn't want to open the whole can of worms and all the other complaints that were constantly brought against the Dallas police department.
 You can't stand by and let stuff like that go down without saying anything about it.
-And I think I especially have a responsibility to do that, ’cause if I didn't have any money right now I’d be in prison in Texas—I’m convinced of that.
+And I think I especially have a responsibility to do that, 'cause if I didn't have any money right now I'd be in prison in Texas—I'm convinced of that.
 It was that close.
 But I was able to afford decent legal representation.
 And it comes down to the fact that people who can't afford decent legal representation—who are subject to something like this happening and turning out very badly—feed my kids.
 That's where my money comes from and that's where my freedom comes from".